 - Cheese slices melted on toast in the microwave with sliced apples

-- Leftover spaghetti, macaroni & cheese, or pizza
+- Leftover spaghetti, macaroni and cheese, or pizza

-- Yogurt topped with cereal & fresh fruit
+- Yogurt topped with cereal and fresh fruit

-- Chopped hard-boiled egg, grated cheese & salsa wrapped in tortilla
+- Chopped hard-boiled egg, grated cheese and salsa wrapped in tortilla

 - Ham slice and cheese melted in a toasted English muffin